azuremike/Cisco-Portfolio/README.md

 # Cisco Portfolio
-This repository currently contains five labs.
-All labs are performed on Cisco 4321 routers.
+All labs are performed on Cisco 4321 routers and Cisco 2960 Switches.

 **Lab 1 Description:** Setup IPv4 OSPF across 5 routers.